fdbrazier/GitHub-101-All-things-GitHub-for-a-Beginner/README.md

 Create a Repository,
 Create a Branch,
 Make and Commit Changes,
-Open and Merge a Pull Request.
+and Open and Merge a Pull Request.

 I initially signed up for a GitHub account using my email address and password.
 I am including a screenshot below of me signing into my GitHub account.